Ai Resume

 – Before: 82% satisfaction.
 After: 96%.
 That is a 14-point increase.

-Step 4: Add a Comparison or Ranking
+Step 4: Add Ranking or Context

-– “Generated $1.2M in revenue” → “Generated $1.2M — top 5% of the sales team
+– “Generated $1.2M” → “Generated $1.2M — top 5% of the sales team

 – “Reduced costs by 18%” → “Reduced costs by 18%, saving $220K annually